prakashsellathurai/prakashsellathurai/README.md

 <br>
 <br>

-- 🌱 I’m currently learning Product Leadership
+- 🌱 I’m currently learning Product Management
 - 💬 Ask me about AI ,Robotics and Leadership
 - ⚡ Fun fact: At the center of an uncertain and possibly illusionary universe there would always be tea.